-- edit an existing Audit Type through the Site Audit Excel Template; or
+- edit an existing audit type through the Site Audit Template; or

-- inactivate or reactivate an audit type through Site Audit Setup.
+- inactivate or reactivate an audit type through Site Planning Manager - Admin.

-While editing an Audit Type you may want to remove an Area, Checklist, and/or Checklist Item.
-Note that removed Checklist Items will no longer appear in SC Mobile; however, this will have no impact on any audit data previously submitted.
+While editing an audit type through the Site Audit Template, you may remove or add an area, checklist, and/or checklist item.
+Note that removed items will no longer appear in SC Mobile; however, this will have no impact on any audit data previously submitted.

-Site Audit Setup keeps all templates previously uploaded for each audit type, in case you need to review or revert to an earlier version.
+Site Planning Manager - Admin keeps all templates previously uploaded for each audit type in case you need to review or revert to an earlier version.

-- Do not change any column headers or tabs.
+- Do not change names of tabs or column headers.

-- Areas and Checklists must have unique Names.
+- Areas, checklists, and checklist items must have unique names.

-- When Assigning Checklist to Areas and Assigning Checklist Items to Checklists, data and mappings must match exactly.
+- When assigning checklist to areas and checklist items to checklists, data and mappings must match exactly.

-Review Building a Site Audit using an Excel Template for in-depth details.
+Review Building a Site Audit in an Excel Template for in-depth details.

 How to Edit an Existing Audit Type

-- Under the Active Audit Types tab In Site Audit Setup, locate the desired audit.
+- On the Active Audit Types tab in Site Planning Manager - Admin, locate the desired audit.

-- Under the Actions column, click Download.
-The latest Excel Template that was uploaded into Site Audit Setup will download onto your device.
+- In the Actions column, click Download to get the latest MS Excel template that was uploaded for that audit type.
 Locate and open the template.

-- Add, edit or remove Areas, Checklists or Checklist Items, as desired.
+- Add, edit, or remove areas, checklists, and checklist items, as desired.

 - Review and edit all mappings on both the Assign Checklists (CL) to Area and Assign CLI to CL tabs, as needed.

-- In Site Audit Setup, click Edit next to the appropriate Audit Type.
+- In Site Planning Manager - Admin, click Edit next to the appropriate audit type.
+The Edit Audit Type modal appears.

-- Browse and select the template from your device, and then click Save.
-The Upload Template Summary appears indicating whether your Template passed or failed validation:
+- Click Save.
+The Upload Template Summary section appears indicating whether your template passed or failed validation.

 At any time you may either inactivate an active audit type or reactivate an inactive audit type.
-This is useful when you want to stop any further audits from being conducted with that list, either temporarily (until you upload an updated configuration) or permanently.
+This is useful when you want to stop any further audits from being conducted either temporarily (until you upload an updated template) or permanently.
 Note that:

-- Inactivating/Reactivating audit types is immediately reflected in the SC Mobile app.
-Instantly, an inactivated audit type will disappear from the SC Mobile list, while an activated one will appear.
+- Inactivating and reactivating audit types is immediately reflected in the SC Mobile app.
+An inactivated audit type will instantly disappear from the audit types list in SC Mobile, while an activated one will appear.

 - Inactivated audit types will not affect open audits.
-When an auditor chooses an audit type in SC Mobile that particular audit is considered ‘open.’
+When an auditor chooses an audit type in SC Mobile, that particular audit is considered "open."
 Audit data can still be uploaded to the system after you have inactivated that audit type.
-However, should an auditor cancel that open audit, (s)he will not be able to launch a new audit with that audit type because it will no longer appear in SC Mobile.
+However, should an auditor cancel that open audit, (s)he will not be able to launch a new audit of that audit type because it will no longer appear in SC Mobile.